How to use event reminders: 10 steps and pro tips to maximize attendance [2024]

-by Sarah McCunnUpdated on Oct 11, 2024
+by Sarah McCunnUpdated on Dec 16, 2024

-🙋🏻♀️ Not just me I hope!
+🙋🏻♀️ Not just me, I hope!

 Life gets pretty hectic with seemingly endless information streams trying to grab our attention.
 It means that even things that are important to us can be forgotten.
 That's where event reminder emails come to the rescue—not only minimizing no-shows—but lots more on top!